 A few things have to be configured:

-- SERVICE_NAME - insert there application service name
+- SERVICE_NAME - insert the application service name

-- ENDPOINT_ADDRESS - OTLP gRPC collector endpoint address (default Sumo Logic endpoint address for Kubernetes deployment: "http://collection-sumologic-otelcol.sumologic:4317")
+- ENDPOINT_ADDRESS - OTLP HTTP collector endpoint address (default Sumo Logic endpoint address for Kubernetes deployment: "http://collection-sumologic-otelcol.sumologic:55681/v1/traces") recommended for production usage or Sumo Logic HTTP Traces URL.

-All of them can be configure by environment variables specific for the exporter.
-For OTLP gRPC Exporter these are:
+All of them can be configured by environment variables specific for the exporter.
+For OTLP HTTP Exporter these are:

 When everything is configured it is very simple to run an instrumented application.